$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance

-This article is an extension of our previous conference paper~\cite{wu20221}, in which we show preliminary results experimented on a Parrot Mambo quadrotor.
-In this article, we additionally establish performance guarantees for the proposed controller with tunable bounds.
-Moreover, the experiments are conducted on a custom-built quadrotor platform with a Pixhawk flight controller.
-The new platform enables us to validate the proposed controller under a wider spectrum of uncertainties and disturbances, resulting in a more comprehensive evaluation of the proposed control architecture.
+This article significantly extends the work in~\cite{wu20221}, which presented preliminary results on a Parrot Mambo quadrotor.
+Key additions include the performance analysis in the second half of Section~\ref{sec: geometric controller} and the entirety of Section~\ref{sec: performance analysis}.
+Moreover, we provide a more elaborate description and implementation procedure of this architecture, as well as new experimental results.
+These experiments are conducted on a custom-built quadrotor platform with a Pixhawk flight controller, enabling validation of the proposed controller under a broader spectrum of uncertainties and disturbances when tracking more agile trajectories.
+This provides a more comprehensive evaluation of the proposed control method.

-The remainder of the paper is organized as follows: Section~\ref{sec: related work} reviews the related work.
-Section~\ref{sec: geometric controller} introduces the background on the quadrotor dynamics and the geometric controller design.
+The remainder of the paper is organized as follows: Section~\ref{sec: geometric controller} introduces the background on the quadrotor dynamics, as well as the design and analysis of the geometric controller.
+Section~\ref{sec: uncertainty characterization} explains the modeling of uncertainties.
 Section~\ref{sec:geometric+L1} shows the $\mathcal{L}_1$ adaptive augmentation of the geometric controller.
-Section~\ref{sec: performance analysis} provides performance guarantees on the proposed control framework.
+Section~\ref{sec: performance analysis} provides performance guarantees of the proposed control framework.
 Section~\ref{sec:experiments} shows the experimental results conducted on a custom-built quadrotor.
-Finally, Section~\ref{sec:conclusions} summarizes the paper and discusses future work.
+Finally, Section~\ref{sec:conclusions} summarizes the paper and discusses the limitations of the proposed method and future work.